-Hills Grammar is a truly independent, intentionally co-educational, proudly diverse and inclusive with no religious affiliation, Pre K to Year 12 School located in Kenthurst, part of Sydney’s growing Hills District.
+Hills Grammar is a school that is truly independent, intentionally co-educational, proudly diverse and inclusive with no religious affiliation.
+It is a Pre K to Year 12 School located in Kenthurst, part of Sydney’s growing Hills District.
 With intentionally small class sizes and peer groups, Hills Grammarians receive personalised attention and individualised learning.

 Core subjects Years 9 and 10: English, Mathematics, Science, History, Geography, PD/Health/PE Electives Years 9 and 10: Commerce, Design and Technology, Drama, Food Technology, Information Software and Technology, Languages (French, Japanese, Latin), Music, Physical Activity and Sports Studies, Visual Arts.

 Electives Years 11 and 12: English (all levels), Mathematics (all levels), Biology, Chemistry, Physics, Business Studies, Economics, Legal Studies, Ancient History, Modern History, Geography, History Extension, Music 1, Music 2, Music Extension, Visual Arts, Languages (French, Japanese, Latin — Continuers and Extension), Drama, PD/Health/PE, Information Processes and Technology, Design and Technology and Computer Applications / Visual Design.

 Sport: Soccer, cricket, tennis, touch football, volleyball, swimming, netball, basketball, taekwondo, athletics, cross-country, surf life-saving, rugby, fencing, weight training, boot camp.
 Students also train for a broad range of inter-school team competitions.